 Husak comes from a long and accomplished background as an administrator, fundraiser and professor during a 19-year career at California State University, Long Beach.
 Between 1993-1998, he served as the Senior Associate Athletics Director and was mainly responsible for Athletics fundraising.
 While at CSULB between 1983 and 1997, Husak served as an assistant commissioner for the California Collegiate Athletic Association (CCAA).
 Between 1986 and 1993 he served as chairman of CSULB's physical education department.
 As an associate professor of physical education at CSULB between 1979 and 1986, he established the university's Motor Behavior Laboratory.

 A 1972 graduate of State University of New York (SUNY) at Cortland, Husak holds a master's degree and Ph.D. in Physical Education from Texas A&M University.
-He and his wife of 40 years, Tish, live in Long Beach and have three married sons and two grandsons.
+He and his wife of 44 years, Tish, live in Long Beach and have three married sons and seven grandchildren.

 Women's Tennis To Play Thursday, Friday At LMU Tennis Center

 W. Swimming - 1/24/2017